CyberZHG/keras-self-attention/README.rst

    :alt: Codacy Badge

-Attention mechanism for processing sequence data that considers the context for each timestamp.
+Attention mechanism for processing sequential data that considers the context for each timestamp.

 *